E-Sid/scripts/README.md

 - `mini-cog.bas` refers to Mini-Cog test.
 - `mhr.bas` refers to Maximum Heart Rate (MHR) Calculator.

-### Rexx
+### REXX
-These scripts are written in Rexx.
-It could be used for z/OS, Unix, GNU/Linux (via Regina-REXX), Amiga OS (via AREXX) and other AmigaOS related OS (AROS, MorphOS etc.), or OS/2
+These scripts are written in REXX.
+It could be used for z/OS, Unix, GNU/Linux (via Regina-REXX), Amiga OS (via ARexx) and other AmigaOS related OS (AROS, MorphOS etc.), or OS/2
 - `audit.rexx` refers to Alcohol Use Disorders Identification Test (AUDIT).
-It is written in Rexx.
-Could be used on Amiga OS ( via AREXX) and other AmigaOS related OS (AROS, MorphOS etc.), OS/2, Unix, Linux (via Regina-REXX) etc.
-- `hip-waiste.rexx` refers to hip-waiste ratio calculator
+- `hip-waiste.rexx` refers to hip-waiste ratio calculator.
-- `4at.rexx` refers to 4AT test
+- `4at.rexx` refers to 4AT test.
-- `his.rexx` refers to Hachinski Ischaemic Score (HIS)
+- `his.rexx` refers to Hachinski Ischaemic Score (HIS).
-- `dsrs.rexx` refers to Dementia Severity Rating Scale (DSRS)
+- `dsrs.rexx` refers to Dementia Severity Rating Scale (DSRS).
-- `mhr.rexx` refers to Maximum Heart Rate (MHR) Calculator
+- `mhr.rexx` refers to Maximum Heart Rate (MHR) Calculator.

 ## FreeDOS
-- `ect-age.bat` refers to ECT dose calculation via Age-Based Method & Half Age-Based Method
+- `ect-age.bat` refers to ECT dose calculation via Age-Based Method & Half Age-Based Method.
-- `cardiac.bat` refers to cardiac output calculator
+- `cardiac.bat` refers to cardiac output calculator.
-- `mhr.bat` refers to Maximum Heart Rate
+- `mhr.bat` refers to Maximum Heart Rate.

 ## Twin Project
 [Python ACE-III Calculator](https://github.com/moftasa/PythonACEIIICalculator) is a twin project by [Mostafa Hussein Omar](https://github.com/moftasa) that has both a LibreOffice spreadsheet (\*.ods) that could be filled with an automatic calculator and a Python script that works as a calculator.
 Simple type Python and the path of the script and it will start.